Non linear Schr{\"o}dinger limit of bosonic ground states, again: Results and discussion

 \subsection{Method of proof}

 We pursue along the lines of~\cite{LewNamRou-14c}.
-The argument is based on the quantum de Finetti theorem, which asserts that~\eqref{eq:result DM} holds for essentially any sequence of bosonic states $\Psi_N$, provided the measure $\mu$ is a general Borel probability over $L^2 (\R ^d)$.
+The argument is based on the quantum de Finetti theorem, which asserts that~\eqref{eq:result DM} holds for essentially any sequence of bosonic states $\Psi_N$, for some general Borel probability measure $\mu$ over $L^2 (\R ^d)$ (not necessarily supported on $\Mnls$).
 The goal is then to identify the support of the measure associated with sequences of quasi-minimizers.

 The difficulty in applying this general idea to NLS-like limits ($\beta > 0$) is that one cannot use soft compactness arguments to pass to the limit in the energy.
 The idea of~\cite{LewNamRou-14c} is to rely on specific versions of the quantum de Finetti theorem which explicitly quantify the error made in replacing the left side of~\eqref{eq:result DM} by the right side.
-Unfortunately, explicit estimates are available only when the one-body Hilbert space $L^2 (\R^d)$ is finite-dimensional.
-Thus the need to \begin{itemize} \item project the problem to finitey many dimensions, i.e. on one-body states whose one-body energy is below a certain energy cut-off. \item use the quantitative finite dimensional de Finetti theorem in the projected space. \item take the energy cut-off high enough to be able to argue that particles above the cut-off would have too large a one-body energy. \end{itemize} The technical limitations imposed on $\beta$ in~\cite{LewNamRou-14c} arose because the de Finetti theorem~\cite{ChrKonMitRen-07,Chiribella-11,Harrow-13,LewNamRou-14b} we used had errors depending linearly on the low-energy space's dimension.
+Unfortunately, explicit estimates are available only when the one-body Hilbert space $L^2 (\R^d)$ is replaced by a finite-dimensional one.
+Thus the need to \begin{itemize} \item project the problem to finitely many dimensions, i.e. on one-body states whose one-body energy is below a certain energy cut-off. \item use the quantitative finite dimensional de Finetti theorem in the projected space. \item take the energy cut-off high enough for states in the orthogonal complement to be negligible. \end{itemize} The technical limitations imposed on $\beta$ in~\cite{LewNamRou-14c} arose because the de Finetti theorem~\cite{ChrKonMitRen-07,Chiribella-11,Harrow-13,LewNamRou-14b} we used had errors depending linearly on the low-energy space's dimension.
 The latter depends polynomially on the energy cut-off (this can be seen by Cwikel-Lieb-Rosenblum-type bounds).
 We here relax these limitations by using a finite dimensional quantitative de Finetti theorem whose errors~\cite{BraHar-12} depend only logarithmically\footnote{Thus, for many practical purposes, the theorem is almost as good as a quantitative de Finetti theorem in infinite dimension.} on the dimension of the one-body Hilbert space.

 The trade-off is that the error in the de Finetti theorem of~\cite{BraHar-12} (see also~\cite{LiSmi-15}) is not quantified in the usual trace-class norm, and that the measure constructed there does not charge only bosonic states (i.e. the measure might live on mixed one-body operators $\gamma$, not just on pure states $|u\rangle \langle u |$).
 These are the two aspects we have to circumvent to conclude the proof along the lines of~\cite{LewNamRou-14c}.